 - take a more sensitive pregnancy test

-- pass an hCG blood test
+- request an hCG blood test

-Also, don’t use expired test kits.
+Also, make sure not to use expired test kits.

 - the instructions were not strictly followed